Return of the Kane: Production

 This episode was directed by Sarah Pia Anderson and co-written by series creator Rob Thomas (who wrote the story) and Phil Klemmer (who wrote the teleplay).
 This episode is the first to be directed by a female director.
 The episode's title is a joking reference to The Return of the King, the third volume of J.R.R.
 Tolkien's high fantasy novel The Lord of the Rings, or possibly the 2003 film adaption of it, which was relatively new in that time.
-Among the episode's many guest stars is a young Jane Lynch, who would eventually find fame on Glee.
+Among the episode's guest stars is Jane Lynch, who would eventually find fame on Glee.
 In addition, a character by the name of Wanda Varner—who appears in a guest starring role in "Return of the Kane"—was featured in Rob Thomas's 1996 young adult novel Rats Saw God.
 Krysten Ritter originally auditioned for the role of Wanda in the episode.
 She would later play recurring character Gia Goodman in season 2 and the film adaptation of the show.